MorphStore/morphstore.github.io/_pages/about.md

   - /about.html
 ---

-MorphStore is an in-memory columnar analytical query engine with a novel holistic compression-enabeld processing model.
+MorphStore is an in-memory columnar analytical query engine with a novel holistic compression-enabeld and highly-vectorized processing model.

+## Motivation
+With increasingly large amounts of data being collected in numerous application areas ranging from science to industry, the importance of online analytical processing (OLAP) workloads increases continuously.